 Whether or not a resident can be “kicked out” depends on several factors, including the laws that govern assisted living facilities in your loved one’s state and the terms of the contract they signed with the facility.
 Unlike nursing homes, which are governed by federal law and often report to the Centers for Medicare and Medicaid Services (CMS), ALFs are governed by state licensure standards.

 Generally, an assisted living facility must give plenty of notice—usually a minimum of 30 days prior to the discharge date—and provide the following information to the resident and their family member or legal representative:

 - A summary of the resident’s mental and physical health status.

 - Reason(s) for discharge.

-- A plan of care for the resident after he or she is discharged.
-This could include recommendations for where the senior might live, which will assist the resident to adjust to his or her new living environment
+- A plan of care for the resident after discharge, which may include recommendations for where the senior might live.

 Residents and their families/representatives have the right to appeal discharges, usually through an administrative hearing, but the process varies by state and the laws can be vague.
 It may be wise to hire an elder law attorney to assist you if you intend to file an appeal.
 In some states, a resident may challenge an eviction by filing a complaint with the state’s licensing agency.
 In even fewer states, residents may enjoy greater protections from eviction under landlord-tenant law.
 Again, you’ll need to consult an attorney to see what kind of recourse may be possible.
 A local ombudsman can also be a useful ally in this process.

 If no further financial avenues are available, then a senior will likely need to vacate their room at the facility.
 Unless their needs are significant enough to qualify them for placement in a skilled nursing facility (a higher level of care for which there is much more financial assistance available), then they must find a new, more affordable place to live and receive the care they need.